 Every employee of West Lothian Council should recognise the importance of working in a safe manner and environment.
-This will be taught on all induction courses and subsequent continuation training.
-An employee may be liable to disciplinary action if they have been found to have acted in a negligent manner or failed to act in accordance with any council health and safety policy or procedure.
-All employees must be aware of the following responsibilities:
+This will be taught on all induction courses and subsequent identified training.
+All employees must be aware of the general responsibilities outlined in section 2.5.3 of this policy and specific procedures in lamented related to job specific tasks.